 3-I don’t read or pay attention to Cigar of the Year Lists

-Our metrics, whether in visitors, page views, or social media comments tell us otherwise.
+While we hear that often, our metrics, whether in visitors, page views, or social media comments, tell us otherwise.
 Cigar of the Year season is very important on Cigar Coop.
 I always say if someone is taking the time to comment that he/she “doesn’t read or pay attention to lists,” they just help fuel that metric.

 4-Why did Cigar XYZ place on this list?